jimmycuadra/lita-karma/README.md

 As of version 3.1.0, lita-karma can age karma changes out over time.
 When enabled, as the `decay_interval` seconds pass, karma changes disappear, and the term will eventually return to 0 if no further changes are made to it.

-When upgrading an installation with existing karma, actions must be created for the existing scores.
-Actions are split up by `modified:<term>`.
-Additional anonymous actions are added if the modified counts do not add up to the total score, as they probably will not if the default `upgrade_modified` Proc is used.

 By default the upgrade uses an asymptotic function on the actions of a given user that will cause decay to start slowly but accellerate over time.
 The more actions for the given user, the softer the curve.

 The creation times of these actions are configurable, using the `decay_distributor` Proc.
 For example, to set all of the creation times to the upgrade time: